Costco to require face masks for customers at all stores

 "To protect our members and employees, effective May 4, all Costco members and guests must wear a mask or face covering that covers the mouth and nose at all times while at Costco.," read a statement on the company's website.

-It said the new rule, however, doesn't apply to children under the age of 2 or to individuals who are unable to wear a mask or face covering due to a medical condition.
+The warehouse retailer said the new rule doesn't apply to children under the age of 2 or to individuals who are unable to wear a mask or face covering due to a medical condition.

+On Facebook, United Food and Commercial Workers Local 367 posted “Grocery Store Workers Demand Safer Workplaces” and “want masks to be a requirement for customers, vendors, and visitors.

+Eva Johannsen works inside a grocery store in Tacoma where customers are not required to wear face coverings.
+She currently is not working because she said there have been cases of employees with COVID-19 at her store, and she is at high risk.

 It was among the early adopters of setting aside early morning hours for people over the age of 60 and those with disabilities who may be at higher risk of severe complications from the virus.
 Other retailers have issued similar policies.